dynobo/normcap/README.md

 ### Basics

 1. Run the `normcap` executable.
-This will instantly screenshot your monitor(s) and present the screenshots fullscreen (which is indicated by a red border).
+This will instantly screenshot your monitor(s) and present the screenshots full-screen (which is indicated by a red border).
 2. Select your region of interest, from which you want to extract text, by holding down your primary mouse button.
-3. Before letting go the mouse button, you optionally can press `space`-key to switch through different Normcap's modes of operation, which are indicated by a symbol:
+3. Before letting go the mouse button, you optionally can press `space`-key to switch through different NormCap's modes of operation, which are indicated by a symbol:
    - **☰ (raw):** Copy detected text line by line, without further modification.
-   - **⚙ (parse):** Try to autodetect type of text using [magics](#Magics) and format the text accordingly, before copying.
+   - **⚙ (parse):** Try to auto-detect type of text using [magics](#Magics) and format the text accordingly, before copying.
    - **★ (trigger):** "Parse" the text *and* trigger an action corresponding to the detected [magic](#Magics).
 4. After letting the mouse button go, character recognition will be triggered an the text will be copied to the system's clipboard.
 5. (optional) in case you used *trigger* mode, an action will be performed depending on the detected content.
 6. Paste the text from clipboard where ever you like using your systems keybinding (e.g. `ctrl` + `p`).

 NormCap is intended to be executed via a custom keybinding or desktop shortcut, so it doesn't run as daemon and won't use memory while not in use.

 By default NormCap is "stateless": it copies recognized text to the systems clipboard, but doesn't save images or text on the disk.